jaxonc/AIE7/01_Prompt Engineering and Prototyping Best Practices/README.md

 Please evaluate your system on the following questions:

-1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
+1. Explain the concept of object-oriented programming (OOP) in simple terms to a complete beginner.
+    - Expected Answer: High level overview of OOP concepts that would be easy to understand and relatable to non programming concepts.
     - Aspect Tested:
+        Concept decomposition and audience tailoring
+            Translation of complex concepts to easily understandable explanations.
 2. Read the following paragraph and provide a concise summary of the key points…
+    - Expected Answer: Few sentences detailing comprehensive overview of the Pokemon GO Terms of Service
     - Aspect Tested:
+        Summarization and condensing
+            Ability to accurately generate TLDR summaries of dense text
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
+    - Expected Answer: Story that makes sense and adheres to the text limit and content description.
     - Aspect Tested:
+        "Creativity" and constraint acknowldegment
+            Ability to generate content that follows the expected conventions of a concept such as imaginative storytelling while also limiting the output to fit provided text constraints.
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
+    - Expected Answer:
     - Aspect Tested:
+        Logical Reasoning
 5. Rewrite the following paragraph in a professional, formal tone…
+    - Expected Answer:
     - Aspect Tested:

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.